US forces: Rockets hit airbase in Iraq hosting US troops - WTMJ

 The rockets struck Ain al-Asad airbase in Anbar province at 7:20 a.m., coalition spokesman Col. Wayne Marotto said.
 No one claimed responsibility for the attack.

-The Iraqi military released a statement saying the attack did not cause significant losses and that security forces had found the launch pad used for the rockets.
-It was found in the al-Baghdadi area of Anbar, an Iraqi military official said on condition of anonymity to discuss the attack with the media.
+The Iraqi military released a statement saying the attack did not cause significant losses and that security forces had found the launch pad used for the rockets — a burned out truck It was found in the al-Baghdadi area of Anbar, about 5 miles (8 kilometers) from the base, an Iraqi military official said on condition of anonymity to discuss the attack with the media.

+Video of the site shows a burning medium-sized truck in a desert area.

 It was the first attack since the U.S. struck Iran-aligned militia targets along the Iraq-Syria border last week, killing killed one militiaman and stoking fears of a possible repeat of a series of tit-for-tat attacks that escalated last year, culminating in the U.S. drone strike that killed Iranian Gen. Qassim Soleimani outside the Baghdad airport.